rubenhensen/sac2c/tests/README.md

 `CHECK_RETURN_STATUS` and a generic rule to build sac programs from sac sources.
 For explanation see comments in `common.mk`.

-Two shell scripts are defined in scripts tha are used in `common.mk`:
+Several shell scripts are defined in scripts, to be used in `common.mk`:

   * `check-return-status.sh` --- runs the binary passed as a first argument and checks that its return status is equal to the second argument.

   * `grep-command-output.sh` --- a wrapper around grep that counts the number of occurrences of the first argument is equal to the second argument.

+  * `runttest:

 ## Meta tags